ThomasHeinThura/Credit-Card-Fraud-Detection/README.md

 4. IEEE-CIS Fraud Detection [ https://www.kaggle.com/competitions/ieee-fraud-detection/data ]
 For now, I just write a project on Credit Card Fraud Detection, because the dataset contains numbers and there is no need to feature selection and data encoding.

-### Challanges and Notes
+### Challenges and Notes
 * In this project, you have to know Datasets are imbalanced in both classifications.
 Normally, the classification classes need to have a nearly 50-50 ratio.
-If classification classes are imbalanced the main problem is you will get high accuracy score on majority class prediction but poor performance on the detection of minority class(in this case, is_fraud).
+If classification classes are imbalanced, the main problem is you will get high accuracy score on majority class prediction but poor performance on the detection of minority class(in this case, is_fraud).
 So, you need to understand undersampling, oversampling and mix sampling.
 * Another challenge is hyperparameter tuning and long training time.
-For testing purposes, I use mainly the undersampling dataset that is modified by NearMiss.
+For testing purposes, I use mainly the undersampling dataset that is modified by Near Miss.

 ### Finding
 * I found oversampling data using SMOTE is quite good.
-Stacking and ANN(Tensorflow DNN) models show nearly 99% accurate results and No False Negatives on the testing dataset.
+Stacking and ANN(TensorFlow DNN) models show nearly 99% accurate results and No False Negatives on the testing dataset.
-* Undersampling data tends to overfit and sometimes it is underfitting due to low dataset.
+* Undersampling data tends to overfit, and sometimes it is underfitting due to a low dataset.

 ### Further Study
 * try to test other datasets (2, 3, 4).
 * Run tests on oversampling datasets and models.
 * Add LSTM models because there is a time frame.